gldog/concurrent_git_merge/README.md

       -t MERGE_BRANCH_TEMPLATE, --merge-branch-template MERGE_BRANCH_TEMPLATE
                             Create a merge-branch based on the dest-branch and do the merge in this branch.
 If the merge-branch exists it will be deleted and re-created.
+                            A merge-branch typically is used in case you wan't to create a pull-request from the merge-result to an upstream-branch.
+Either because you want QA on the PR, or you have no permission to merge into the target-branch directly.
                             The template generating the name of the merge-branch is a jinja2-template and understands the following placeholders:
                               o repo_local_name     From parameter -r/--repos-data the 1st part